milevy1/battleship/README.md

 - Add `has_an_unsunk_ship` test / method to `Board`
   - ?Give Board array of ships?
-- Accept lower-case coordinate inputs  # do this
 - Accept user-input `quit` to end game
 - Develop `ComputerPlayer`'s' `smart_shot`
 - Add `fire_upon` to `Board`
 - Move `player_shot_feedback` from `Game`-- Make it return coordinate and feedback
 - Make 2-Player
 - Add Difficulty - settings to start menu
-- Add tests for variable `rows` / `columns` for `Board`  # Do this
-  - Implement custom board size

 - Add custom ship options (With list of default ships?)

 - **Refactor Board Placement Methods**